+44(0)113 343 7242

 Location: Room 2.13, Psychology Building

-Ian is in post as an Associate Professor of Health Psychology in a joint role between the Bradford Institute for Health Research and the School of Psychology at the University of Leeds.
+Ian is in post as an Associate Professor of Health Psychology in the School of Psychology at the University of Leeds.
 Since 2014, Ian has held the post of Honorary Lecturer at Leeds Teaching Hospitals NHS Trust.
 Ian was a NIHR CLAHRC Yorkshire & Humber Fellow (2014 - 2015), and he is a principal collaborator on the NIHR CLAHRC-YH Evidence Based Transformation theme, and a match-funded collaborator on the NIHR CLAHRC-YH Mental Health and Co-Morbidities theme.

 After graduating with a BA in Social Psychology from the University of Sussex, Ian undertook a D.Phil. entitled Evaluating Brief Theory-Based Interventions to Promote Health Behaviours, supervised by Professor Charles Abraham, and funded by an ESRC studentship award.
 Ian then accepted a post as Research Fellow at the Centre for Health Care Research at the University of Brighton, co-authoring a scoping exercise for the National Co-ordinating Centre for NHS Service Delivery and Organisation R&D, entitled Concordance, Adherence and Compliance in Medicine Taking with Professor Rob Horne.
 Ian subsequently joined the Primary Care Unit at the University of Cambridge, lead by Professor Ann-Louise Kinmonth, in the role of research psychologist, developing behaviour change interventions on a series of randomised controlled trials related to medication adherence, diabetes screening, and self-monitoring & physical activity.